-His experience spans a wide spectrum of disputes under international treaties and contracts, including government contracts and concessions, joint ventures, shareholder agreements, patent licensing disputes and construction/EPC contracts.
+Mr Triantafilou has been involved as counsel and arbitrator in dozens of arbitration proceedings under all major arbitral rules, including government contracts and concessions, joint ventures, shareholder agreements, patent licensing disputes and construction/EPC contracts.
 He has also advised in arbitrations involving intellectual property, shipping, media and advertising.
-Mr Triantafilou has been involved as counsel in dozens of arbitration proceedings under all major arbitral rules, including LCIA, ICC, UNCITRAL, SCC and ICSID, often involving multiple parties.
+Mr. Triantafilou has been involved as counsel and arbitrator in dozens of arbitration proceedings under all major arbitral rules, including LCIA, ICC, UNCITRAL, SCC and ICSID, often involving multiple parties.

 Legal 500 UK has described Mr. Triantafilou as possessing a “remarkable intellect” (2015), while being “highly creative” (2016) “highly professional” (2017) and “widely respected” (2018).
 The publication has recommended him for international arbitration every year since 2013.